 Home insurance provides some coverage for family members against lawsuits.
-If your dog bites someone or a guest slips because you didn’t clear the walkway of ice this protection might be needed.
+This protection might be needed if your dog bites someone or a guest slips because you didn’t clear the walkway of ice.
 Usually there is a minimum of $100,000 of personal liability coverage included with any home insurance policy.
-Additional coverage can be purchased and is often attractive to people who have increased liability risks such as a swimming pool on the property, for example.
+Additional coverage is often attractive to people who have increased liability risks, such as a swimming pool on the property.

 If a person is injured on your property and decides not to sue, they can still be entitled to medical payments from your insurance.
 Typically, $1000 of coverage per injured party is included in a home insurance policy.
 These payments go to people who could sue you but decide not to and provide for their medical care relating to the injury in question.

-This article was written by Roy McClure, writer of such homeownership guides as “Why ‘Infestation’ is a Matter of Perspective” and “A Tilting Foundation is a Strong Foundation.”
-This article was penned for leadsure.com, a place with information on Websites for Insurance Professionals.
+Roy McClure writes homeownership guides such as “Why ‘Infestation’ is a Matter of Perspective” and “A Tilting Foundation is a Strong Foundation.”
+He also occasionally writes on topics of interest to home insurance professionals.

 - http://www.flickr.com/photos/jwthompson2/139445633/ by james.thompson.